oeisthename/PulsePoint-CMMS/README.md

 - **Real-time Notifications:** Stay in the loop with instant notifications for task updates and important announcements.

+## 🖼️ Mockup

+Here's a sneak peek at what PulsePoint will look like:
+(mockup will be uploaded later)

 ## 📝 License

 This project is licensed under the MIT License, allowing for collaboration, sharing, and improvement